ichinco/microsoft_audition/README.md

 I did not have time to consider the following aspects as part of this project:

+1. Persistent storage for the added food trucks.
+As written, restarting the server will reset to the initial list.
 1. Metrics and Alarms
 2. Security
 3. CI/CD
 4. Load testing
+5. Custom error messages